What are the types of homeowners insurance?

 One of the biggest differences is the way your stuff is covered – with an HO3 policy you’re defaulted to actual cash value, and in an HO5 your stuff is covered for replacement cost.
 At Lemonade, we believe you should always have your stuff covered with replacement cost, so while you’ll have an HO3 policy, we’ll include this HO5 feature in your policy.

 An HO6 policy is homeowners insurance for a condo and it’s also known as ‘walls-in’ coverage.
 Since condos come with Homeowners Associations (HOAs), every condo association will have an insurance policy in place for the shared space.
-HOA’s are responsible for insuring your shared outdoor space and the structure itself, but your condo insurance will cover the inside walls of your condo, your personal property, personal liability, and loss of use, similar to a standard HO3 homeowner insurance policy.
+HOA’s are responsible for insuring your shared outdoor space and the structure itself, but your condo insurance quote will cover the inside walls of your condo, your personal property, personal liability, and loss of use, similar to a standard HO3 homeowner insurance policy.

 The least commonly used insurance policy, the HO8 is designed to insure much older homes that would be almost impossible to replace if they were destroyed.
 An HO8 works on a ‘named peril’ basis, and covers the 11 perils listed in the most basic HO1 policy.
 Because an HO8 is meant for older homes, it insures your home at market value, aka actual cash value.
 This means if something happens to your home, your insurance company would value it at the price it would cost in today’s market.